nguyensjsu/fa21-172-team-10/Journals/PremProgress.md

 # Week 3

 * Started working on frontend listings to show location, pictures, and names of rental spots to users.
-* Worked on frontend React/Redux components for payments page in order to implement registration and location services for users.
+* Worked on frontend React/Redux components for payments page in order to implement payments, registration and location services for users.